Home > Resources > How to fix iPhone Unavailable

 1. Install and open Appgeeker iPhone Unlocker on a Windows PC or Mac.

-2. Select Wipe Passcode and click Start button to begin.
+2. Select Start Unlocking to begin.

-4. Hit Start button to download the appropriate iOS unlock firmware for your locked iPhone.
+4. Hit Start Now button to download the appropriate iOS unlock firmware for your locked iPhone.

 It may take a short while, depending on your network speed.